fastify/fastify-vite/README.md

 ```

 That's where the production bundle of your Vite application is located, so this folder needs to exist before you can run a Fastify server with **`fastify-vite`** in production mode.

+Also note that in **production mode**, **`fastify-vite`** will serve static assets from your Vite application via [`@fastify/static`](https://github.com/fastify/fastify-static) automatically, but you should consider using a CDN for those files if you can, or just serve through Nginx  instead of directly through Node.js.
+A detailed guide on how to set this up will be added soon.

+In **production mode**,

 ## Configuration